yaboy58/BatchGuy/README.md

 BatchGuy is not an x264 encoder.
 BatchGuy will create a (.bat) file that you can use to run the x264.exe encoder.
 BatchGuy will not extract streams from Blu-ray discs for you.
 BatchGuy will allow you to pick which streams you would like to extract and will create a (.bat) file that will use eac3to.exe to extract the streams.

-<h1>The Application</h1>
-<b>BatchGuy Menu: </b> This is the main screen and allows the user to navigate to each screen.
-The items on the menu are ordered based upon the natural steps the user would perform in order ie extract streams from Blu-ray disc(s), create (.avs) files and then apply x264 encode settings.

-<b>Settings Screen: </b>This screen allows the user to save the location of executables like eac3to and vfw4x264.
-Certain screens require these settings to be set before you can use them.

-<b>Create Eac3to Batch File Screen: </b> Using eac3to.exe, this screen is used to load ripped Blu-ray disc(s) information and allows the user to pick which Blu-ray summary items they want to rip.
-After all relevant information is chosen on this screen and the Blu-ray Title Info Screen, this screen will output a (.bat) file that will have the eac3to arguments to extract all the streams chosen.
-It will place each "episode" in its own folder if the user chose to <i>"Directory Per Episode"</i>, denoted as exx ie e01, e02, etc etc or in a single directory if the user chose <i>"Single Directory"</i>.
-Video files will be denoted as encodexx.mkv, chapters will be chapterxx.txt, subtitles will be the languagexx.sup and audio will be languagexx and the correct audio extension ie english01.ac3.

-<b>Blu-ray Title Info Screen: </b> When the user double-clicks on an item in the Disc Summary Grid on the Create Eac3to Batch File Screen, the user will be presented with this screen.
-This screen allows the user to select video, audio, subtitle and chapter information they would like to extract.

-<b>Create AviSynth Files Screen: </b> This screen will allow the user to apply global AviSynth settings to each episode.
-It has very limited AviSynth scripting and FFVideoSource is the default video filter.
-The user will specify the location that the (.avs) files will be created, the number of files (episodes) and can enter AviSynth scripting.
-Each (.avs) file will point the FFVideoSource video location as <i>"output_directory_selected\exx\encodexx.mkv"</i>.

-<b>Create x264 Batch File Screen: </b> This screen allows the user to associate (.avs) files created with encode names and to apply global x264 settings to each (.avs) file.
-The encode name is used for the x264 video and log file output names during encoding.
-When the user chooses to create the (.bat) file, a (.bat) file will be created containing x264 settings for each (.avs) file.

-<b>x264 Log File Selection Screen:</b>  This screen allows the user to drag and drop x264 (.log) files onto the grid.
-The user can choose some simple bbcode formatting and view the I, P, B, Consecutive-B Frames and Encoded Frames section of each x264 (.log) file, modify the information and copy it to the clipboard.

 <h1>Screenshots:</h1>
 ![alt text](assets/BatchGuyMenuScreen.png "BatchGuy Main Menu Screen")